nasrulmukasim/docker-mongodb-node-graphql/README.md

 ## Docker Compose + MongoDB + Node + Apollo + GraphQL
 This is a bootstrap/starter kit for new projects to run on MongoDB, Node.js and GraphQL.

+Node.js runs as in `nodemon` so it autoreloads on code changes without requiring you to manually restart the service.

 ---
 ### Setup
 ##### 1. Install Node.js